 Ten Countries in The World with The Highest Levels of Air Pollution

 Air pollution is becoming a global health issue according to the World Health Organization.
-Tests conducted support the thought that there is good reason for concern about the quality of the air that we all breathe.
+Tests conducted show that there is good reason for concern about the quality of the air we all breathe.

-The report generated by the WHO in 2014 includes data gathered on air pollution in 1600 cities across 19 countries world-wide.
+The report generated by the WHO in 2014 includes data gathered on air pollution in 1600 cities, across 19 countries world-wide.
 The indicators used include instruments of measurement called PM10 and PM2.5.
-The PM2.5 is the best tool for measuring hazards to humans and animals because it assesses the amount of fine particles of pollution in the air which are 2.5 micrometers or less.
+The PM2.5 is the best tool for measuring hazards to humans and animals, because it assesses the amount of fine particles of pollution in the air which are 2.5 micrometers or less.
 How much is safe?
-The answer is that there is no safe amount of pollution without some risk of health issues resulting.
-Any pollution which is inhaled has the potential to circulate through the respiratory system and may cause illness and disease.
+The answer is that there is no safe amount of pollution without some risk resulting to health.
+Any pollution that is inhaled, has the potential to circulate through the respiratory system and may cause illness and disease.

 What Types of Contaminants Have Been Found?

-The most predominant types of pollution measured are molds, pollen, smoke and dirt.
-Sensitive individuals may become more prone to attacks of asthma and allergic reactions.
+The most predominant types of pollution measured are mold, pollen, smoke and dirt.
+Sensitive individuals may become more prone to attacks of asthma and allergic reactions when exposed to these elements.
 In the short term, breathing may become impaired.
-In the long term, development of debilitating respiratory diseases and infections can happen.
+In the long term, development of debilitating respiratory diseases and infections can occur too.

 The Most Polluted Countries in The World

-The information gathered has been used to rank the countries with the most unhealthy air quality.
-They are ranked in order of hazard for humans and animals from one, being the worst, to ten.
-These are the ones that showed the highest concentrations of air pollutants out of the 19 countries that were tested.
+The information gathered here, has been used to rank the countries with the most unhealthy air quality.
+They are ranked in order of hazard to humans and animals (with 1 being the worst case).
+These are the countries that have showed the highest concentrations of air pollutants, out of the 19 countries that were tested.

-The population of this country is jus 2 million, but the PM2.5 reading is a staggering 92 ug/m3.
-This is due to the high amount of air traffic in and out of Qatar and the massive construction that is taking place currently.
+The population of this country is just 2 million, but the PM2.5 reading is a staggering 92 ug/m3.
+This is due to the high amount of air traffic in and out of Qatar and the massive levels of construction that are currently taking place.

-With a 30 million person population, Afghanistan is the third on the list.
+With a population of 30 million people, Afghanistan is third on the list.
 PM2.5 levels are 79 ug/m3.
-Traffic congestion, large amounts of dust, the use of diesel generators and burning plastics and rubber tires contribute to the massive air pollution issue.
+Traffic congestion, large amounts of dust, the use of diesel generators and burning plastics and rubber tires, contribute to their massive air pollution issues.
 It is estimated that there were 3,000 air pollution related deaths in Afghanistan in 2013.

-76 million is the population of Iran.
-Th PM2.5 readings are 76 ug/m3 for the fifth worst air quality in the world.
-The contaminants found in this area include rubber, asbestos, sulfur dioxide, carbon monixide and nitrogen.
+A total of 76 million is the population of Iran.
+The PM2.5 readings are 76 ug/m3 for the fifth worst air quality in the world.
+The contaminants found in this area include rubber, asbestos, sulfur dioxide, carbon monoxide and nitrogen.
 It is largely due to poor governmental regulations on emissions.
 Poor quality gasoline, high traffic congestion and open fires are the biggest contributing factors.

-The population of 2.7 million eople is not large for a country but the open fires during cold winters and high concententrations of automobule traffic have taken their toll on the quality of the air in the region.
+The population of 2.7 million people is not large for a country of this size.
+However, common open fires during cold winters and high concentrations of automobile traffic, have taken their toll on the quality of the air in the region.
 Coal is the main source of heat for the majority of residents.
 The emissions produced fill the air with unhealthy particles of contaminants measuring 64 ug/M3.

 8. United Arab Emirates

-The population of India is among the most dense on the planet with an estimated 1.2 people residing there. india is filled with factories churning out dangerous levels of industrial emissions, high automobile traffic and open fires which fill the air with high concentrations of pollution particles measuring 59 ug/M3.
+The population of India is among the most dense on the planet, with an estimated 1.2 people residing there.
+India is filled with factories churning out dangerous levels of industrial emissions, high levels of automobile traffic and open fires, which fill the air with high concentrations of pollution particles measuring 59 ug/M3.

-India is also among the top 3 carbon dioxide producing countries all around the world.
+India is also among the top 3 carbon dioxide producing countries around the world.

-The population of Bahrain is small at 1.3 million, but the industrial climate and lack of emission controls contributes to unhealthy air quality. the PM2.5 assessment for Bahrain is at 57 ug/M3.
-In addition to the Industrial emissions, smoke, dust and byproducts from energy production add pollutants daily.
+The population of Bahrain is small at 1.3 million, but the industrial climate and lack of emissions control contributes to unhealthy air quality. the PM2.5 assessment for Bahrain is at 57 ug/M3.
+In addition to the industrial emissions, smoke, dust and byproducts from energy production add to pollutants daily.

-The World Health Organization has provided us with valuable information that must be used to identify the sources of air quality contamination for curbing of the vast and wide reaching problem of air pollution.
-It is a global concern that requires the participation of each nation in order to bring the quality of the air that we all breathe into healthier and more acceptable levels.
+The World Health Organization has provided us with valuable information that must be used to identify the sources of air quality contamination for curbing the vast and wide reaching problem of air pollution.
+It is a global concern that requires the participation and dedication of each nation, in order to bring the quality of the air that we all breathe into healthier and more acceptable levels.

-Attention: As we list the countries based on the data of 2014, the situation in some countries may already have changed since then.
-So this article is just for a general reference and could not be used as a professional resource.
+Attention: We have listed these countries based on data from 2014, the situation in some countries may already have changed since then.
+This article is just for a general reference and should not be used as a professional resource.